Comfortable Dress Shoes for Men, 2019 Edition

 My Fight with Plantar Fasciitis

 As I have written about extensively elsewhere on this site, I was hit with plantar fasciitis shortly after running a triathlon.
-I trained for months on flat ground, and the race was on flat ground, and I was fine afterwards.
-Then I ran a few miles on hills, and within a week or two I was wreck.
+I trained for months on flat ground, and the race was on flat ground, and I was fine afterward.
+Then I ran a few miles on hills, and within a week or two I was a wreck.
 Never had I encountered such a nagging, seemingly endless condition.
 It hurt to walk, let alone run.
-A visit to my GP gave me a diagnosis -- she told me I had plantar fasciitis, and the way she said it I knew that it was more than just a little temporary ache in me feet.
+A visit to my GP gave me a diagnosis -- she told me I had plantar fasciitis and the way she said it I knew that it was more than just a little temporary ache in my feet.